 Sales of modest-priced powerboats in 2017 increased 6% over 2014, a nearly 8% increase over 2016, according to the National Marine Manufacturers Association (NMMA).
-The NMMA expects sales to continue rising at this pace in 2018.
+The NMMA expects sales to continue rising at in 2020.

 It takes a lot to manage the risks associated with owning a boat while also remaining compliant with complex international and national maritime regulations governing their use.
 Similarly, insuring any type of boat, from a Jet Ski to a yacht, requires an understanding of the complicated property-damage risks and bodily injury exposures presented to owners.

 Many risks are obvious because of the unpredictable nature of the weather and conditions on the seas.
 If boats capsize in a squall, operators can be tossed or fall overboard.

 Other considerations of boat ownership are more opaque, such as the territorial limitations on where an insured policyholder can sail the vessel.
 If the operator wanders outside the stated navigational limitations in the policy and suffers an accident damaging the boat and/or resulting in injury or death to those on board the craft, the insurance may not absorb the related financial losses.